cxx5208/allyin-compass/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🔓 Open Source

+AllyIn Compass is an open-source project, which means:

+- **Free to Use**: The software is available for anyone to use without cost
+- **Source Code Access**: All code is publicly available on GitHub
+- **Community Driven**: We welcome contributions from the community
+- **Transparent Development**: The development process is open and visible to all
+- **MIT Licensed**: You can use, modify, and distribute the code under the MIT License

+### Why Open Source?

+- **Collaboration**: Enables developers worldwide to contribute and improve the project
+- **Innovation**: Allows for rapid development and feature additions
+- **Quality**: Community review helps maintain high code quality
+- **Learning**: Serves as a learning resource for others
+- **Trust**: Transparency builds trust in the software

 ## 🙏 Acknowledgments

 - DuckDB for efficient structured data processing